How Seller of Travel Laws Impact Service Fees [+Free Service Fee Template]

 Tutorial on Customizing Your Travel Agent Fee Template

 We won't leave you hanging!
 Here's a tutorial you can check out for a few tips on how to customize your service fee template!
+Make sure you check out #5 (at 4:02) which shows you how to set up a custom PDF so your clients get a copy of their signed agreement complete with their signature!

 Here's my own little disclaimer: I hope it goes without saying that I'm not a lawyer by any stretch of the imagination.
 So take the service fee template with a grain of salt!
 It's not a bad idea to have a lawyer take a look at how you want your terms and conditions tailored to fit your agency needs exactly.